 But your involvement is still VERY IMPORTANT!
 When parents are involved in high school:

 - Students have positive attitudes about school and learning

 So what can you do?
 Don't worry - it is possible to maintain your involvement in your teen's education without causing him/her to feel uneasy or awkward!
 You can:

 - Stay in touch with teachers.
 Meet them at least once during the year.
 Then communicate through notes, email or phone messages.

 - Talk about school.
 Ask your teen what he/she's learning in class.
 Listen to the responses.

 - Attend school events - especially if your teen is participating in the event.
 This shows your teen that you think school is important.

 PARENTS STILL MAKE THE DIFFERENCE - THANK YOU FOR BEING INVOLVED!

-Note: The Important Dates information may be updated throughout the year, so check back often!
+Note: The Important Dates information will be updated in the Fall 2020!